parviz-mv/go-ecdh-es-example/README.md

-# Go crypto ECDH-ES example of generate key and get shared key
+# Go crypto ECDH-ES example of generate key pair and get shared key
 Demo example of using go `ECDH-ES` with EC key types:  `P-256, P-384 and P-521` and OKP key type : `X25519` for generate key pair and get shared key.

 ## Installation